General knowledge questions and answers by category for your home pub quiz - TheNewsTrace

 - What number of Grand Slam titles has Andy Murray gained?

-- Rafael Nadal has gained all 4 majors no less than as soon as in his profession – true or false?
+- Rafael Nadal has gained all 4 majors at the very least as soon as in his profession – true or false?

-- Who was the final American participant to win a gold medal within the Olympic Video games Males’s Singles event?
+- Who was the final American participant to win a gold medal within the Olympic Video games Males’s Singles match?

 Answers